Split Keyboard with Trackpad: The Complete Guide

 Dilemma MAX – Best Overall

 The Dilemma MAX is the right choice for most people.
-Its 56-key layout includes a number row and familiar modifier positions, which means the adjustment period when switching from a standard keyboard is measured in weeks rather than months.
+Its 56-key layout includes a number row and familiar modifier positions, which keeps the adjustment period manageable.

-If you have never used a keyboard with layers, a 40% layout, or homerow mods, start here.
-The learning curve is manageable and the full key count means you are never hunting for a key that has been moved to a layer you haven’t memorized yet.
+If you’ve never used a compact layout, layers, or homerow mods, start here.
+You won’t find yourself hunting for a key you’ve moved to a layer you haven’t memorized yet.

-If you already use a small keyboard, or if you use homerow mods and are comfortable with a three-row layout, the Dilemma will feel natural within a few days.
+If you already use a small keyboard or a three-row layout, the Dilemma will feel natural within a few days.

 Full specification and comparison